steno-aarhus/sdcar/hiring/dif-project/project-manager.md

 -   Creating and running training sessions related to the DIF and to general computational analysis skills

-Responsibilities **specific to the project manager** also include:
+Responsibilities **specific to the project manager** include:

 -   Planning, coordinating, and if necessary revising the tasks required to complete the DIF project
 -   Tracking milestones and managing issues that may arise so that work on the DIF project continues as smoothly as possible
--   Creating a welcoming and collaborative environments
+-   Creating a welcoming and collaborative environment
 -   Reviewing contributed code and documentation text, accepting changes made
 -   Facilitating, communicating, and coordinating with the team members on completing the DIF project tasks
+-   Outside of managing the DIF project (which accounts for 50% of the time), you are expected and encouraged to do your own research

 ## Qualifications and experiences